httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Security Considerations

-The request header fields defined in this specification expose information that is already available to Web applications in the browser runtime itself (e.g., using JavaScript and CSS).
-For example, the application can obtain viewport width, image display width, and device pixel ratio via JavaScript, or through the use of CSS media queries and unique resource URLs even if JavaScript is disabled.
-However, servers that gather this information through such mechanisms are typically observable (e.g., you can see that they're using JavaScript to gather it), whereas servers' use of the header fields introduced by this specification is not observable.
-Section 2.1 discusses potential mitigations.
+The request header fields defined in this specification, and those that extend it, expose information about the user's environment to enable proactive content negotiation.
+Such information may reveal new information about the user and implementers ought to consider the following considerations, recommendations, and best practices.

-For example, sending Client Hints on all requests can make information about the user's environment available to origins that otherwise did not have access to this data, which may or may not be the desired outcome - e.g. this may enable an image optimization service to deliver a tailored asset, and it may reveal same information about the user to other origins that may not have had access to it before.
-Similarly, sending highly granular data, such as image and viewport width may help identify users across multiple requests.
-Restricting such field values to an enumerated range, where the user agent advertises a threshold value that is close but is not an exact representation of the current value, can help mitigate the risk of such fingerprinting.
+Transmitted Client Hints header fields SHOULD NOT provide new information that is otherwise not available to the application via other means, such as using HTML, CSS, or JavaScript.
+Further, sending highly granular data, such as image and viewport width may help identify users across multiple requests.
+Reducing the set of field values that can be expressed, or restricting them to an enumerated range where the advertised value is close but is not an exact representation of the current value, can improve privacy and reduce risk of linkability by ensuring that the same value is sent by multiple users.
+However, such precautions can still be insufficient for some types of data, especially data that can change over time.

-Implementers ought to provide mechanisms and policies to control how and when such hints are advertised.
-For example, they could require origin opt-in via Accept-CH; clear remembered opt-in, as set by Accept-CH-Lifetime, when site data, browsing history, browsing cache, or similar, are cleared; restrict delivery to same origin subrequests; limit delivery to requests that already carry identifying information (e.g. cookies); modify delivery policy when in an "incognito" or a similar privacy mode; enable user configuration and opt in, and so on.
+Implementers ought to consider both user and server controlled mechanisms and policies to control which Client Hints header fields are advertised:

+  - Implementers MAY provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.
+However, implementers should also be aware that explaining the privacy implications of passive fingerprinting or network information disclosure to users may be challenging.
+  - Implementations specific to certain use cases or threat models MAY avoid transmitting some or all of Client Hints header fields.
+For example, avoid transmission of header fields that can carry higher risks of linkability.

+Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when site data, browsing history, browsing cache, or similar, are cleared.

 # IANA Considerations